Plants, Animals and Ecology

 The plant life in the Nature Park is a mix of peat bog, mixed forest and freshwater wetland species.
 The brochure below lists the plants you can find at the Richmond Nature Park.

 Nature Park Plants Brochure

 The Nature Park provides habitat for more than 100 species of resident and migratory birds and at least 13 species of mammals, ranging from tiny shrews to Black-tailed Deer.
-Several frog species and two species of garter snake are also found in the Park.
+Several frog species and two species of garter snakes are also found in the Park.
 Invertebrates are ubiquitous.
-Of note are the spectacularly coloured dragonflies around the pond in spring and summer.
+Of note are the spectacularly-coloured dragonflies around the pond in spring and summer.

 The historical ecosystem of the park is raised peat bog, but because of urban and agricultural encroachment there has been significant change in community structure and diversity.
 For more information, view the brochure below.

 Find detailed information on the vegetation, flora and fauna of the Richmond Nature Park in the Lulu Island Bog report below or pick up a paper version in the Richmond Nature House.